 General Admission Ticket gets you:

-Unlimited sampling of over 100 breweries serving craft beers, ciders, meads and more, as well as a number of other on-site activities such as:
+Unlimited sampling from breweries serving craft beers, ciders, meads and more, as well as a number of other on-site activities such as:

 A variety of food for purchase from local restaurants and vendors